ARM-software/psa-api/doc/crypto/api/ops/kdf.rst

         The key derivation operation object to read from.
     .. param:: psa_key_id_t expected
         A key of type `PSA_KEY_TYPE_PASSWORD_HASH` containing the expected output.
-        The key must allow the usage `PSA_KEY_USAGE_VERIFY_DERIVATION`, and the permitted algorithm must match the operation's algorithm.
+        The key must permit the usage `PSA_KEY_USAGE_VERIFY_DERIVATION`, and the permitted algorithm must match the operation's algorithm.

         The value of this key is typically computed by a previous call to psa_key_derivation_output_key().